ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s cancer diagnosis. Use the menu to see other pages.

 What is survivorship?

 The word “survivorship” means different things to different people, but it often describes living with, through, and beyond cancer.
-In some ways, survivorship is one of the most complex aspects of the cancer experience because it is different for every person and his or her family.
+In some ways, survivorship is one of the most complex aspects of the cancer experience because it is different for every person and their family.

 After active cancer treatment ends, children and their families may experience a mixture of strong feelings, including joy, concern, relief, guilt, and fear.
 Some people say they appreciate life more after a cancer diagnosis.
 Other families stay very anxious about their child’s health and become uncertain about coping with everyday life.